Mark Little (journalist)

-Mark Little (born 1968) is an Irish journalist, television presenter and author.
+Mark Little is an Irish journalist, television presenter and author.
 He presented Prime Time for RTÉ until December 2009.
 He took a year of leave of absence from RTÉ to pursue a project centered on digital media and global journalism.
 He launched the project in April 2010, called Storyful. which he sold to News International in 2013.
 In 2015 he joined Twitter, first as vice president of media and partnerships for Twitter in Europe and later becoming managing director of Twitter in Ireland.
 He resigned from the position in 2016.

 Early life and education

-Little was born in Dublin on 10 September 1968 and lived in Malahide, County Dublin, later moving to Oughterard, County Galway.
+Little was born in Dublin and lived in Malahide, County Dublin, later moving to Oughterard, County Galway.

 He studied Economic and Social Studies at Trinity College Dublin for 5 years, and took his BA degree in 1997.
 During college, he served as president of the Students' Union for a year, and was a member of the Labour Party.